France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Afternoon: Richemont to Thionville Warm-up — 9 km (6 miles)
+Afternoon: Richemont to Thionville Warm-Up — 9 km (6 miles)

 What to Expect:

-The warm-up ride from Richemont locks to the Bar “La Marina” is easy.
-Ride along the Mosel River through the French countryside and rejoin your barge.
-For a few more miles, continue from “La Marina” to Thionville and return along the river.
-As you ride, get acquainted with your route notes and bicycle.
-Check your brakes and play with shifting your full range of gears.
+Enjoy an easy warm-up ride from the Richemont locks to Bar “La Marina” along the scenic Mosel River.
+Rejoin your barge at La Marina, or optionally extend your ride a few more miles from La Marina to Thionville and back.
+As you ride, review your route notes, check your brakes, and experiment with your full range of gears.

 Cumulative Distance Range: 9 km (6 miles)